A Level Drama and Theatre Studies

 If Drama was not previously taken at GCSE or BTEC level, please speak to a course teacher about your experience and passion for the subject.

-Whilst many students will take on drama and/or music because they’ve had some experience of performance, the range of careers that link to an interest performance is of course far wider.
+Whilst many students will take on drama because they’ve had some experience of performance, the range of careers that link to an interest performance is of course far wider.
 The world of theatre and performance includes roles beyond the professional actor or singer.

 - Back Stage (for example, stage management, stage hand, production assistant)